 |Rapid Freezer, SARAYA’s rapid freezing machine.||Shut-Man, SARAYA’s food vacuum packaging machine.|

-We are also advocating a new cock-chill and cook-freeze system using our Rapid Freezer to offer new and beneficial meal production processes.
+We are also advocating a new cook-chill and cook-freeze system using our Rapid Freezer to offer new and beneficial meal production processes.
 Cook-chill is rapid cooling of cooked food to reduce the core temperature to 3°C or lower within 90 minutes while cook-freeze is to freeze cooked food to reduce the core temperature of the food to -18°C or lower within 120 minutes, both for refrigerated storing.

 To further enhance our solutions in hardware, software, and services, we have opened an experimental kitchen laboratory to experiment with the use of the Rapid Freezer in Osaka Municipal Wholesale East Market last August.
 There, we seek to develop a more efficient and effective way to use this fast freezing method.